According to Hawaii Instructions for Form N-11, the following individuals must file a Hawaii return:

 - Married Filing Jointly, both are age 65 or older, $8,976

-These threshold amounts will be higher for persons who are blind, deaf, or totally disabled, and who have completed and filed a certification with the Department of Taxation (Department) of their disability on Form N-172 before filing their income tax return.
+Note: these amounts will be higher for people who are deaf, blind, or totally disabled.
+However, the person must have completed and filed a certification with the Department of Taxation for their disability before filing their Hawaii state return.

 In certain cases you are allowed to file a MFS state return when you have filed a MFJ on the Federal return.
-If you do change the status you will not be able to electronically file this return.
+However, If you change your filing status you will not be able to electronically file your Hawaii state return.

 Can I amend my return to change my filing status?